tayganr/lakehouse/modules/module01a.md

 [< Previous Module](../modules/module00.md) - **[Home](../README.md)** - [Next Module >](../modules/module01b.md)

+## :stopwatch: Estimated Duration

+20 minutes

 ## :thinking: Prerequisites

 - [x] Lab environment deployed

 ## :loudspeaker: Introduction

 In this module, we will setup a Synapse Pipeline to incrementally copy data from an OLTP source (Azure SQL Database), leveraging [Change Data Capture](https://docs.microsoft.com/sql/relational-databases/track-changes/enable-and-disable-change-data-capture-sql-server) technology to isolate changes.

+- The pipeline will perform an initial check to see if any changes (new records or modifications to existing records) exist in the source system since the last load.
-The data will be copied to the raw layer of our Azure Data Lake Storage Gen2 account.
+- If there are changes, the new data will be copied to the raw layer of the Data Lake.

 ```mermaid
 flowchart LR